lex-eme/StationLang/README.md

 # Stationeers Language

+In [Stationeers](https://store.steampowered.com/app/544550/Stationeers/) you have the ability to control machines and devices with code.
+The game uses [MIPS](https://stationeers-wiki.com/MIPS) as it's in-game scripting language.
+MIPS is a low-level/assembly language.

-This project is a simple compiler aiming at producing MIPS code ([stationeer's version](https://stationeers-wiki.com/MIPS)).
+This project is a simple compiler aiming at producing MIPS code for Stationeers.

 ## The language